allbutgold/meinBlog/readme.md

 - [x] register page with different permissions
 - [x] route to add image gallery with multiple images
 - [x] gallery component and page
+- [x] route to delete posts and image galleries